zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 Revision: Quickstart
 --------------------

 To sign into the HMC, you have to provide credentials in the YAML format.
-The file ``hmccreds.yaml`` could look something like this (see also the sample in the examples folder):
+The file ``hmccreds.yaml`` could look something like this (see also the example file shown in :ref:`sample credentials YAML`):

 .. code-block:: yaml

     metrics:
       hmc: 10.10.10.10
       userid: user
       password: password

 Furthermore, the file ``metrics.yaml`` defines details about the metrics fetching.
-An example file is in the repository root, for more information on its anatomy see chapter :ref:`The metrics YAML file`.
+An example file is shown in :ref:`sample metrics YAML`, for more information on its anatomy see chapter :ref:`The metrics YAML file`.

 Put both of these files into ``/etc/zhmc-prometheus-exporter`` (or link them).
 You can then run